msftrncs/PowerShell.tmLanguage/README.md

 - In many places, invalid text will be so marked.
 - There are still issues being worked out, so some valid text/keywords may be marked as invalid.

+For more information, reference [PowerShell/EditorSyntax PR #156](https://github.com/PowerShell/EditorSyntax/pull/156).
+Changes made here are also being posted to that PR.

 Included are some scripts for conversion of the JSON file to PList format, and for interogating the scopes used within the syntax.

 I am sure there are lots of new problems, along with tons that this doesn't fix yet.